-3.2.5 Scorers
+3.2.6 Scorers

-When pistol competitions are conducted on paper targets and are scored on the range, competitors are responsible for scoring other competitors' targets.
-When competitors act as Scorers, they are acting as Match Officials who are responsible for accurately recording the value of each shot fired.
+If the manual scoring of paper targets is used, the Match Program shall designate whether targets will be scored by Scorers in the statistical officer or by competitors on the range.
+Scorers are responsible for making all initial decisions regarding the number and scores of shots fired.
+Scorers in the statistical officer must be appointed and trained by the Chief Statistical Officer.
+The Chief Statistical Officer may appoint Scoring Supervisors to work with Scorers in making initial scoring decisions.
+If paper targets are scored on the range, competitors will be responsible for scoring other competitors' targets.
+When competitors act as Scorers, they are acting as Match Officials who are responsible for accurately determining and recording the value of each shot fired.
 Scorers who record scores that were not actually fired by the competitor may be falsifying scores and be subject to disqualification (3.13.2).

-3.2.6 Verifier
+3.2.7 Verifier